 Banton was proud to honor this event in recognition of the many talented women that it has employed throughout its 40 year history.

-Banton's Senior Project Manager Steve Ryan was recently elected to serve on the Board of Directors of the Connecticut Road Builders Association, Inc. Steve will serve a term on the Board through the year 2022.
+Banton's Senior Project Manager Steve Ryan was elected to serve on the Board of Directors of the Connecticut Road Builders Association.
+Steve will serve a term on the Board through the year 2022.

-CRBA is a division of the Connecticut Construction Industries Association, Inc. As the most comprehensive commercial construction trade association in Connecticut, CCIA provides an arena for the many sectors of the industry to work together in order to promote a positive business climate and shape the industry’s future.
+CRBA is a division of the Connecticut Construction Industries Association.
+CCIA provides an arena for the members of the state's commercial construction industry to collaborate in promoting a positive business climate.

 Banton Employee Receives Beautification Award

 Banton employee Chad Jansen was the recent recipient of a 2019 Beautification Award from the North Haven Garden Club.
 Chad maintains Banton's exterior grounds and had submitted photographs of the firm's North Haven headquarters to the garden club for their consideration.
 Each home and business was judged on the organization and design of their gardens, creativity and expression, and plant material in the garden.
 Each gardener was awarded with a framed Certificate of Achievement for their demonstration of excellence in gardening.